The Golden Age of Colour Prints: Ukiyo-e from the Museum of Fine Arts, Boston

 Q. What public programmes and education resources do you have available?
 SAM has lots of exciting things happening during the exhibition and all year round!
 This includes special previews, workshops and talks.
 Resources such as education kits for exhibitions are available.
 For more information see our Education pages.

 Q. Can Shepparton Art Museum staff tell me if my artworks are authentic and how much they are worth?
 SAM staff are not qualified to authenticate artworks and objects or provide valuations of such items.
 We recommend that you contact an Australian Government approved valuer who will make an assessment for a fee.
-A list of approved valuers can be downloaded from the Australian Government website: http://arts.gov.au/sites/default/files/funding/tax/cgp/cgp-approved-valuers.pdf.
-This list is periodically updated by the Commonwealth Department of the Environment, Water, Heritage and the Arts.
+A list of approved valuers can be downloaded from the Australian Government's Ministry for the Arts website.

 Q. Is there an exhibition catalogue available for The Golden Age of Colour Prints?
 Yes, an exhibition catalogue will be available when the exhibition opens on 7 March 2013.
 You can also make a credit card purchase by calling (03) 5832 9860, and the SAM Shop staff will organise your catalogue/shop stock to be posted to you.
 Postage costs will apply.